 - Staff spoke to me as if I was a friend

-- My room was comfortable with free wifi
+- My rooms were comfortable with excellent free wifi

-- The pool is the most beautiful I have ever swam in
+- The infinity pool is the most beautiful I have ever swam in

 - Located close to all amenities, restaurants and Shirley Heights